Why Spacing Is the Most Undertaught Fundamental

 Two reasons.

-Second: it looks passive.
-Good spacing means holding your position and waiting.
+It looks passive.
+Good spacing often means holding your position and waiting.
 Youth players want to move.
 Standing still feels like not contributing.
-We have to reframe: your position is contributing.

 The drill worth trying